 The proposed station at Sheffield Meadowhall would serve South Yorkshire and is located near the Meadowhall retail complex.

-The high speed rail line would be on viaduct, at approximately the same level as the upper deck of the existing M1 Tinsley viaduct.
-There would be four high speed platforms, which would be arranged as two islands.
+The high speed rail line would be on a viaduct, at approximately the same level as the upper deck of the existing M1 Tinsley viaduct.
+There would be 4 high speed platforms, which would be arranged as 2 islands.
 Two additional central tracks would be dedicated fast lines for trains not stopping at the station.

 The station entrance and forecourt would be located directly below at street level and the main station building would be about 250m from the Network Rail station at Meadowhall Interchange.